zikula-modules/MediaModule/Resources/docs/dev/fonts.md

 # Providing other fonts for text-based watermarks

-If you feel the provided fonts don't fit your needs, you have two options:
+If you feel the provided fonts don't fit your needs, you have two options to add other `*.ttf` fonts.

 1. Add a custom font loader from within your bundle (preferred).
-2. Copy *.ttf files into the `Resources/fonts` folder (not preferred, as it's going to be overridden by the next module upgrade).
+2. Copy `*.ttf` files into the `Resources/fonts` folder (not preferred, as it's going to be overridden by the next module upgrade).

 ## Adding a custom font loader